neuromorphic-paris/event_stream/README.md

 _reset_ is a special event inserted when deemed necessary to correct state machine errors resulting from bit errors. _reset_ events are always sent three-by-three, to make sure that at least the third _reset_ is read while in _idle_ state.

 _timestamp_ encodes the time elapsed since the previous event in microseconds, and cannot be `0b11111`.
-If this time is equal or larger than `0b11111` microseconds, one or serveral _overflow_ events are inserted before the event.
+If this time is equal or larger than `0b11111` microseconds, one or several _overflow_ events are inserted before the event.
 The actual time elapsed since the last event can be computed as the current event's timestamp plus `0b11111` microseconds multiplied by the number represented by `overflow[0]`, `overflow[1]`, `overflow[2]` for each _overflow_ event.

 ### Asynchronous & Modular Display events